 Fidelity Bank identifies with the responsibility to respect human rights as set out in the International Bill on Human Rights and the conventions of the International Labour Organization.
 While dealing with employees, suppliers and third-party contractors, the Bank ensures that business is done in a manner that respects human rights, that everyone is treated fairly and without discrimination.
 In order to ensure that we always meet this responsibility, we maintain an effective grievance mechanism and whistle blowing platforms that facilitate prompt identification and remediation of grievances.
 In pursuit of these objectives, the Bank introduced the HR Clinic, an initiative designed to provide an interactive platform between the HR team and employees bank-wide.

-It encourages staff to provide feedback on HR processes and creates opportunity for HR advisory and counselling to staff where required.
-This encourages freedom of expression amongst the staff.
+The HR Clinic Initiative promotes freedom of expression, encourages staff to provide feedback on HR processes and creates opportunity for counselling to staff.

-Furthermore, Fidelity employee policies prohibit use of child labour; forced labour and discrimination on grounds of race, religion, age, gender or economic background.
+Furthermore, Fidelity employee policies prohibit use of child labour; forced labour and discrimination on grounds of race, tribe, religion, age, gender or economic background.